TosbackCgusBridge-Bot/CGUs-versions/Sony/Privacy Policy.md

 Play Hit the Road with Jesse, Cassidy and Tulip Video hotspot

-Inspiring the Innovators of Tomorrow
+KOOV: Coding and Robotics Kits for the Innovators of Tomorrow

-Learn About Our KOOV Coding Kits
+Fund KOOV Today

 Close

-*   Share Inspiring the Innovators of Tomorrow on Facebook
+*   Share KOOV: Coding and Robotics Kits for the Innovators of Tomorrow on Facebook
-*   Share Inspiring the Innovators of Tomorrow on Twitter
+*   Share KOOV: Coding and Robotics Kits for the Innovators of Tomorrow on Twitter
-*   Copy URL to share Inspiring the Innovators of Tomorrow
+*   Copy URL to share KOOV: Coding and Robotics Kits for the Innovators of Tomorrow

-Play Inspiring the Innovators of Tomorrow Video
+Play KOOV: Coding and Robotics Kits for the Innovators of Tomorrow Video

-Sony on YouTube - Inspiring the Innovators of Tomorrow
+Sony on YouTube - KOOV: Coding and Robotics Kits for the Innovators of Tomorrow

-Play Inspiring the Innovators of Tomorrow Video hotspot
+Play KOOV: Coding and Robotics Kits for the Innovators of Tomorrow Video hotspot

 In the New God of War, Kratos and His Son Battle Norse Gods